Alec Reed: Ethiopiaid

 Ethiopiaid works with local community partners in Ethiopia to alleviate poverty, support the elderly, empower women and girls, help children with disabilities and increase access to health care and education.
 Reed founded the charity with a £1m donation in 1989, having visited the Ethiopian capital in 1987 on a fact-finding tour organised and accompanied by Jembra Teferra, a relative of Haile Selassie and wife of a former mayor of the city.
-Reed had initially planned on promoting entrepreneurship in the area, but upon arrival was struck by Addis Ababa’s poor public sanitation, especially in the "kebeles" (poor urban neighbourhoods).
+Reed had initially planned on promoting entrepreneurship in the area, but upon arrival was struck by Addis Ababa’s poor public sanitation, especially in the kebeles (poor urban neighbourhoods).
 Reed subsequently underwrote a two-year project to develop the kebeles, and arranged pledges for additional financial assistance from Water Aid, Help the Aged and Band Aid.
 Ethiopiaid has gone on to donate £28m in funding and match-funding.
 The charity now partners with around 14 local Ethiopian organisations, providing around £2m in donations.

 One of Ethiopiaid's best-known and longest-standing partners is the Addis Ababa Fistula Hospital, which helps to treat Ethiopian women marginalised by the social and medical complications arising from post-birth fistula.
-Ethiopiaid also funds reconstructive operations for sufferers of facial disfiguration caused by noma (a facially disfiguring disease caused by malnutrition and poor sanitation), animal bites and tumours.
+Ethiopiaid also funds reconstructive operations for sufferers of facial disfigurement caused by noma.

 Womankind Worldwide

-As with Ethiopiaid, Womankind Worldwide was set up with a £1m donation from Reed in 1989.
+Womankind Worldwide was set up with a £1m donation from Reed in 1989.
 The charity supports women suffering from abuse, neglect and illness; it also educates against female circumcision and child marriage.
 Patrons include Kate Adie, Sandi Toksvig and Lady Helena Kennedy QC.
-In 2006 WomanKind Worldwide was merged with Women at Risk, a UK charity founded by Reed in 1997 which works in support of women suffering physical and mental abuse.
-Women at Risk generated over £1million for beneficiaries, including female survivors of acid attacks.
+In 2006 Womankind Worldwide was merged with Women at Risk, a UK charity founded by Reed in 1997 in support of women suffering physical and mental abuse.
+Women at Risk has generated over £1million for beneficiaries, including female survivors of acid attacks.
 The charity works with more than 40 partner organisations in 15 countries and claims to have reached millions of women and their families worldwide.

 Reed Restart

-Founded in HMP Holloway in 1993, Reed Restart was a not-for-profit charity dedicated the rehabilitation and assistance of women prisoners, helping them to become more employable on release.
+Founded in HMP Holloway in 1993, Reed Restart was a not-for-profit charity dedicated to the rehabilitation and assistance of women prisoners, helping them to become more employable on release.
 The pilot scheme at HMP Holloway was extended to provincial gaols, including Eastwood Park Women’s Prison.